 - RCR Training: Cornell provides online RCR training through the Collaborative Institutional Training Initiative (CITI), which is available to Cornell faculty, staff, and students.
 Training completion records are also available to document compliance, when needed.

 - Compliance with Sponsor RCR Requirements: RCR and OSP staff collaborate to ensure that Cornell researchers funded by NIH, NSF, or USDA-NIFA are in compliance with sponsor RCR requirements.
 Learn more here.

 - RCR Resources: The RCR office compiles and shares case studies and other discussion materials on topics such as plagiarism, mentoring, research misconduct, and rigor and reproducibility.
 Anyone is welcome to use these materials in their classrooms or labs.
 We can also help develop new educational materials specific to your discipline; contact our office if you would like to learn more.

-- In-person RCR Programming: The RCR office co-hosts workshops and symposia throughout the year, including an annual winter symposium aimed at NIH Training Grant trainees (though open to all), and a summer workshop for undergraduate students.
+- Face-to-face Hybrid RCR Programming: The RCR office co-hosts workshops and symposia throughout the year, including an annual winter symposium aimed at NIH Training Grant trainees (though open to all), and a summer workshop for undergraduate students.
 Contact us if you are interested in collaborating on an RCR event.